 If you already have a savings started, make sure your account is working for you.
 Civista’s Money Market Investment Account gives savers the potential to earn higher rates with growing balances.

-Other savings options available include Certificates of Deposit (CDs), Health Savings Accounts (HSAs), Christmas club accounts, and Individual Retirement Accounts (IRAs).
+Other savings options available include Certificates of Deposit (CDs), Health Savings Accounts (HSAs), Holiday Savings Club Accounts, and Individual Retirement Accounts (IRAs).